Is Overeating Anonymous Right for You? Pros and Cons Explained

 With that being said, I do not think you need to pick between Overeaters Anonymous and some other eating disorder treatment approach.

-I think it’s totally possible to do both OA, and different approaches at the same time.
+I think it’s possible to do both OA and different approaches simultaneously.

-You might need to reconcile some ideas – like abstinence – but there’s some research which shows that the community aspect of OA can be beneficial.
+You might need to reconcile some ideas – like abstinence – but some research shows that the community aspect of OA can be beneficial.

 Try Overeaters Anonymous.
 See if it gels with you.
 But don’t get too stuck on abstinence.
 There are other treatments available that have different flavors and underlying belief structures.

-Meta Description: This blog post is on Overeating Anonymous, the program to recover from compulsive eating.
+Meta Description: This blog post is on Overeating Anonymous, a program that helps people recover from compulsive eating.
 Here’s a simple description of what this organization does and how it can help you overcome your food addiction.

 Jared Levenson is a former binge eating wrestler turned Zen Buddhist Monk, Internal Family Systems counselor and nutrition wellness coach.
 He's helped hundreds of people through universal meal principles and internal family systems to make peace with food, stop binge eating, and find true health and wholeness.